AllStarLink/ASL3-Manual/docs/adv-topics/radio-connections.md

 #### Quantar

 The Quantar can be tricky to interface as it's extremely programmable and you will need a wireline card for I/O connections.
-By default the I/O will not work unless the "wildcard" table is programed.
+By default the I/O will not work unless the "wildcard" table is programmed.
 This wildcard table is Boolean logic of interrupt states in the radio, is extremely flexible and frustrating to debug.
 It's a base station in it's own class.

 * [Quantar/RTCM Interface Cable](../assets/pdfs/QUANTAR-RTCM_INTERFACE_CABLE.pdf) - Note you will want to use DSP/BEW Firmware on the RTCM if using the RTCM do squelch.
 * [Another Quantar/RTCM Interface Cable](../assets/pdfs/RTCM_2_Quantar.pdf)